Dimmit County is named for Philip Dimmitt, who was a major figure in the Texas Revolution.

 Contractor: J Thompson

-Description: The building faces east and is a one story yellowish colored course sandstone structure.
+Description: The building faces east and is a one story yellowish colored course sandstone and concrete structure.
 The building is located on landscaped grounds in the center of the city.
 The building was originally an Italianate style structure but was remodeled in 1927 when the second story was removed.
 The east front has a large portico supported by two large round columns and two large square columns with a wide white stone header on top.
-A protruding stone cornice runs below the roofline.
+A protruding stone cornice runs below the roof line.
+The courtroom is located on the north side of the second story.
 The building was remodeled in 1925 and completed in 1927.
 The architect was Henry T Philips and the contractor was San Antonio Construction Company.The building was renovated in 2002 to 2004.
 The architect was Frank Architects Inc. of Laredo and the contractor was Stoddard Construction of San Antonio.